vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

       ```

-      After installing the tanzu plugins, run the tanzu plugin list command to check the plugins version and installation status.
+      After installing the Tanzu plug-ins, run the Tanzu plug-in list command to check the versions of the plug-ins and their installation status.

 1. Install Carvel tools.